small-tech/remote/README.md

 })
 ```

+## How it works

 Messages are sent as JSON strings and received messages are parsed from JSON strings.

-__Note:__ `send` is a special method used when sending a message.
-Similarly, `handler` is a special method used to handle received messages.

-Otherwise, there is nothing special about the path segments that make up the event name and the Remote class will create the object hierarchies defined by them automatically.
+The syntax of Remote is as follows:

+__`remote`__`.some.custom.message.type.`__`action`__

+Calls start with a reference to the `Remote` instance and ends with an action.
+Anything in between the two comprises the message type.

+So `remote.my.fancy.message.type.send()` sends a message of type `my.fancy.message.type`.

+Valid actions are:

+  - `send`: _(function)_ sends a message.
+  - `respond`: _(function)_ like send but takes a reference to the original message and replies using its ID.
+Used in conjuction with `await` on the other node.
+  - `await`: _(function)_ returns a promise that resolves once the other node as responded to the message.
+  - `handler`: _(property)_ used to define a message handler.

+Note that Remote automatically creates the object hierarchy defined by the message type (thanks to the magic of proxies).

-## Important note about passing references to Remote instances
+## Important note: don’t pass references to Remote instances to child components

 On the client, you might feel the need to pass references to Remote instance to child components in your interface.